 “Well, just do group things.
 You don’t want a girl who is the boss of you.”

 “No comment.
 I just tried to be friends with Scott.
 I asked him to go bike riding on Saturday.”

 “Can we come too?”

 “Well, we’re going to see Jill and Wilkie.
-Maybe she can talk him into being my friend again.
+Maybe they can talk him into being my friend again.
 Why don’t you and John stay at Mike’s.
 We can meet you there afterward?”

 “John’s a pain, but he listens to Mike.”